 – Don’t drink the tap water.
 Ever.

-- Always be polite in public, no matter what.
-Do not cause a Chinese to lose face by publicly humiliating or embarrassing them (e.g. by pointing out a mistake in front of others or by yelling at them).
+– Always be polite in public, no matter what.
+Do not cause the Chinese to lose face by publicly humiliating or embarrassing them (e.g. by pointing out a mistake in front of others or by yelling at them).
 Public displays of anger are frowned upon, so do your best to be polite and cope privately.

 – Always remove your shoes before entering a home or temple.